 Proposals were due by 1 October 2019 and the US Army said it would down-select two candidate vehicles for testing and evaluation.
-Vendors are to provide 14 “bid sample” test vehicles within 14 months.
-The US Army has requested US$378 million for fiscal year 2020 to cover the cost of the competitive evaluation.
+Vendors would be expected to provide 14 “bid sample” test vehicles within 14 months.
+The US Army requested US$378 million for fiscal year 2020 to cover the cost of the competitive evaluation.

 The US Army wants to buy 3,590 OMFVs and is moving as fast as it can to field the first operational units by 2026.
 Industry observers familiar with OMFV requirements and the cost and feasibility issues that led to previous program cancellations are concerned that the acquisition process may not have been simplified enough to ensure success.
 In particular, they view the C-17 transport requirement, which reduces platform weight, as being incompatible with the need to ensure a future growth path.
 However, the US Army is confident about the requirements it has set and believes the acquisition process is simpler and more agile than previous efforts.

-GDLS will offer a new version fo the Griffin III demonstrator it presented at the AUSA 2018 Army exhibition.
-Though similar to GDLSUK’s Ajax reconnaissance vehicle, which is itself based on GDELS’ ASCOD 2 IFV, it will be an all-new design with six road wheels not seven.
-The Griffin is expected to have a basic weight of just over 30 tonnes and to utilise an add-on armour package for additional protection.
-The appliqué armour panels will be removable for transportation, but, when fitted, will increase overall combat weight to above 40 tonnes.
+GDLS offered a new version of its Griffin III demonstrator, presented at the AUSA 2018 Army exhibition.
+Though similar to GDLSUK’s Ajax reconnaissance vehicle, which is itself based on GDELS’ ASCOD 2 IFV, Griffin is an all-new design with six road wheels not seven.
+Griffin is expected to have a basic weight of just over 30 tonnes and to utilise add-on armour for additional protection.
+The appliqué armour panels will be removable for transportation, but, when fitted, will increase overall combat weight to about 38 tonnes.
 This platform appears to be similar to the one being developed for the US Army’s Mobile Protected Fires platform.
 Commonality would simplify acquisition and reduce through-life support and training costs.

-A second option was the Rheinmetall KF41 Lynx, which would have been offered through a partnership with Raytheon and Textron.
-Developed for the Australian Land 400 Phase 3 IFV competition, the Lynx has a higher basic weight (around 35 tonnes) than legacy IFVs, because it is a bigger vehicle, with a larger protected volume.
+The second option was Rheinmetall’s KF41 Lynx, which would have been offered through a partnership with Raytheon and Textron.
+Developed for the Australian Land 400 Phase 3 IFV competition, the Lynx has a higher basic weight (around 35 tonnes) than legacy IFVs, because it is a bigger vehicle with a larger protected volume.
 This enables it to carry a crew of 3 plus a full squad of 9 infantry soldiers.
-With add-on armour, gross vehicle weight is likely to be 45 tonnes, which means appliqué armour would need to be carried separately.
+With add-on armour, gross vehicle weight is likely to be 45 tonnes.
 Even so, the extra capability Lynx offers would have made it the stand-out contender.
 Unfortunately, it was announced on 4 October 2019 that the KF41 Lynx has been excluded from the OMFV competition.
 According to US publication Defense News, the reason for this is that Rheinmetall did not deliver a fully-operational bid-sample vehicle by the 1 October deadline.
 Rheinmetall’s attempts to ship the vehicle were apparently delayed by unforeseen red tape related to securing export permits.
 Attempts by Rheinmetall to seek an extension for delivery were denied.
 It offered for the US Army to take delivery of the vehicle under “lock and bond” in Germany and to make its own shipping arrangements (which Rheinmetall would have paid for) but this too was refused.
-So it seems like the end of the road for Lynx as far as OMFV is concerned.
-At least for now.
+KF41’s exclusion meant that by Christmas 2019, OMFV was a one-horse race before any technical performance evaluations had begun.

-BAE Systems was expected to offer its CV90 Mark IV, but for unknown reasons it has decided not to submit an OMFV bid.
-This may have something to do with its involvement in the US Army’s Armored Multi-Purpose Vehicle (AMPV) requirement, a concurrent tender process aimed to replace the M113 APC family.
+BAE Systems had been expected to offer its CV90 Mark IV, but it decided not to submit an OMFV bid.
+This may have had something to do with its involvement in the US Army’s Armored Multi-Purpose Vehicle (AMPV) requirement, a concurrent tender process aimed to replace the M113 APC family.

-Finally, Hanwha or South Korea could have submitted its AS21 Redback IFV, which, along with the KF41 Lynx, is a brand new third-generation IFV design and was also recently selected to take part in Australia’s Land 400 Phase 3 trials.
+Hanwha or South Korea could have submitted its AS21 Redback IFV, which, along with the KF41 Lynx, is another new third-generation IFV design, also recently selected to take part in Australia’s Land 400 Phase 3 trials.
 Like Lynx, the Redback is a larger vehicle with accommodation for 3 crew plus 9 dismounts.

-05. Is the need to carry two OMFVs in a C-17 a fatal flaw?
+05. The fatal flaw: the need to carry two OMFVs in a C-17

 When the US Army issued its draft OMFV RFP, industry feedback was universal in stating that the need to carry two OMFVs in a C-17 would result in a smaller, lighter vehicle with compromised survivability and a limited payload capacity.
 The US Army accepted that a lighter, less-protected base vehicle with mission configurable add-on armour packages was the way to go.
-But the weight restriction unavoidably seems to lead to a vehicle that will either have a lesser capacity than Bradley while being better protected, or one with increased capacity but inferior protection.
+But the weight restriction unavoidably seemed to lead to a vehicle that would either have a lesser capacity than Bradley while being better protected, or having increased capacity, but inferior protection.

-The question that needs to be asked is whether the OMFV requirement to carry two IFVs in a C-17 is as essential as the US Army believes?
+The question that needed to be addressed was whether the OMFV requirement to carry two IFVs in a C-17 was essential.
 The USAF possesses about 150 active C-17 aircraft while an Armored Brigade Combat Team (ABCT) has approximately 500 vehicles, including 90 M1A2 MBTs, 90 M1A3 Bradley IFVs and 36 artillery platforms.
 Transporting an entire ABCT 3,000 miles by air is likely to take five or six days, which is about the same amount of time needed for a roll-on, roll-off (RORO) ferry to cover the same distance by sea.
-Consequently, it may be simpler, easier and equally fast (as well as less costly) to transport the brigade by ship.
-If this is correct, then the C-17 transport requirement may undermine the US Army’s ability to acquire a radical OMFV design that strays far from the evolutionary formula of CV90, ASCOD2 and Puma.
-Griffin could still provide a replacement IFV that is superior to Bradley via an acquisition process could make history for being the first to deliver an IFV on time, on budget, and on brief.
+Consequently, it may be simpler, easier and equally fast (as well as less costly) to transport a brigade by ship.
+If this is correct, then the C-17 transport requirement may undermine the US Army’s ability to acquire a radical OMFV design that is a major step forward.

-This issue, however, is not just about ATGMs.
 Potential adversaries’ IFVs are increasingly fitted with larger calibre weapons, including 30mm, 57mm and 100mm cannons.
 IFVs with anything less than Level 6 protection will be vulnerable.
-Based on its recent experience, the Israeli Army has adopted an IFV, the Namer, which offers the same level of protection as its Merkava MBT.
+Based on its recent experience, the Israeli Army has adopted a heavy IFV, the Namer, which offers the same level of protection as its Merkava MBT.
 Its view is partly shaped by a belief that infantry deserve the same degree of protection as tank crews.
 Meanwhile, the Ukrainian Army view is Russia’s heavy reliance on ATGM and artillery has made protected mobility a universal requirement, not just for infantry fighting vehicles and tanks, but for all support vehicles that enter the direct fire zone.

 In addition to corresponding levels of survivability, Merkava and Namer share a common driveline which reduces through-life support costs, maintenance, spare parts and training requirements.
 The problem is that Namer weighs 68-70 tonnes, the same as the Merkava MBT.
 Combat vehicles that weigh this much depend on Heavy Equipment Transporters (HETs) to deploy, are much less agile, and their mobility can easily be comprised by bridge weight classifications.

-Next generation combat vehicles, both MBTs and IFVs, are likely to see a reduction in mass to a basic weight of around 40 tonnes and a maximum combat weight of 50 tonnes (thanks to mission configurable appliqué armour).
-New composite armour types and clever packaging are expected to facilitate weight reduction.
-Remote turrets and smaller crew compartments reduce the total protected volume (with a corresponding reduction in crew numbers) can trim gross vehicle weight by around 10 tonnes without compromising survivability.
+Next generation combat vehicles, both MBTs and IFVs, are likely to see a reduction in mass to a basic weight of around 50 and 30 tonnes respectively and a maximum combat weight of 60 tonnes and 45 tonnes respectively (with mission configurable appliqué armour).
+New composite armour types and clever packaging are expected to facilitate further weight reduction.
+Unmanned turrets and smaller crew compartments reduce the total protected volume (with a corresponding reduction in crew numbers) to trim gross vehicle weight by around 10 tonnes without compromising survivability.